pieroproietti/penguins-blog/source/_posts/basket.md

 and selecting **basket** as the upgrade method, we will be offered the various versions that, if selected, will provide the download address, download the package and install it automatically.

 A clean and effective system to stay up to date.

-In Rome we can say "proprio da figli de puttana!"
+In Rome we can say "__proprio da figli de puttana!__"

 ![update](https://github.com/pieroproietti/penguins-eggs/raw/master/documents/terminal-lessons/eggs_update.gif)